-- Unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies will result in deficiency warning notice and plan. - A second unsatisfactory progress, such as missed horopects, low quiz/test scores and/or problems in conduct or policies will result in a probationary notice and plan. - A third unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies can result in a drop from the term.
+- Unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies can result in deficiency warning notice and plan. - Continued unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies can result in a probationary notice and plan or drop from the program.